Financial Planning for Alzheimer's and Dementia Care

 Community Resources

-Alzheimer's Foundation of America (AFA), Alzheimer's Association and Family Caregiver Alliance (FCA) are some notable organizations.
+Alzheimer's Foundation of America (AFA), Alzheimer's Association and Family Caregiver Alliance (FCA) are notable organizations.
 They offer direct financial assistance, grants, care programs and a wealth of information and resources, including scholarships for Alzheimer's care.
-Eligibility for assistance typically requires proof of an Alzheimer's or dementia diagnosis, demonstration of financial need and other criteria specific to each foundation.
+Eligibility for assistance requires proof of an Alzheimer's or dementia diagnosis, demonstration of financial need and other criteria specific to each foundation.

 Benefits of Early Planning for Alzheimer's and Dementia Care